 Quality assurance (QA) is a way of reducing bugs in products and avoiding problems when delivering solutions or services to customers.
 With frequent updates comes frequent testing, and we’re no stranger to the concept.
 Unlike other solutions who update their apps quarterly or sometimes bi-annually, Blackthorn releases monthly updates to our Events and Payments AppExchange solutions.
 As our apps grow, so does the need for efficiencies.
 Testing our new features for bugs or errors is an ongoing process, and automation greatly increases efficiency.

 Why automated testing?
-Manual testing is time-consuming and regression based (existing functionality) bugs can be missed while manually testing.
-This benefits by avoiding hours on testing small errors that a system can easily catch.
+Manual testing is time-consuming, and regression based (existing functionality) bugs can be missed while manually testing.
+This benefits by avoiding hours of testing small errors that a system can easily catch.